But what we know is homelessness almost always results from a combination of systemic issues and personal circumstances.

 Domestic violence puts people at risk of homelessness.

-These tragic statistics reflect the fact that a woman is killed every six days in Canada by her intimate partner.
+A woman is killed every six days in Canada by her intimate partner.
 The reality is worse for Indigenous women, who are six times more likely to be killed than their non-Indigenous counterparts.

 You can learn more about how domestic violence shapes women’s experiences of homelessness here.